GgnDpSngh/ggndpsngh.github.io/_teaching/2021-fall-lai.md

 <h2 id="grading">Grading</h2>

-The students will work in group of 2 or individually on:
+The students will work in a group of 2 or individually on:
 <ul>
 	<li> a course project </li>
-	<li> conference style paper presentation on one of the topics taught in the course towards the end of the semester (see dates above).
-The students are free to select any paper but it must be approved by us</li>
+	<li> conference-style paper presentation on one of the topics taught in the course towards the end of the semester (see dates above).
+The students are free to select any paper, but it must be approved by us</li>
 	</ul>

 Both project and presentation will make up 50 % of the grade each.